You may check out up to 50 items* at a time with your NYPL Card, including a maximum of 10 DVDs.

 *Eligible Educator Borrowers may request up to 50 items at a time.

 Items that have not been requested by another borrower and have not exceeded the maximum number of renewals become eligible for renewal 2 days into the current loan period.
-You may renew circulating items up to 10 times.*
+You may renew circulating items up to 10 times.
+Please note express titles cannot be renewed.

 Note that borrowers remain responsible for any fines that may accumulate before an overdue item is renewed.
 The Library cannot consider an item as having successfully been renewed if we have no record of the transaction.
 If any of the following renewal outlets are temporarily out of service, patrons are expected to renew via another listed method.